jokereactive/jokereactive/_work/lava.md

 logo: lava.jpg
 weight: 5
 period: May'14-Jul'14
-excerpt: Co-op at the IT Department of Lava International working on and handling Tertiary Systems.
-Worked as a SAP ABAP Trainee in the Technical Team.
-Part of the team designing the call center system.
+excerpt: Co-op at the IT Department of Lava International working on building Tertiary Systems as a SAP ABAP Trainee in the Technical Team.
 ---
 This page will be updated soon!